semmjon/pugz/README.md

 If pugz chokes on some of your large files that you are willing to share, please fill a issue !

-- **Pugz is not yet a robust gzip decompressor**, and may still crash on some files.
+- **Pugz is not yet a production-ready gzip decompressor**, and may still crash on some files.
 Or produce undefined behavior when compiled with `make asserts=0`.
 This is because blocked/multipart files are not currently supported. (support planned)

 - This codebase is currently only for a standalone decompression program, and we would like to make it easier to be integrated into your favorite software (with an API).
 Right now, it is a mix between the libdeflate code base (C with gotos) and prototyped C++.
 Currently it is mostly organized as a header library.
 However since the source is quite large, we don't think this is the best distribution for it.
 The middle-ground would be a PIMPL approach with a virtual ABI and some utility wrappers.